Let Our Cincinnati Defense Attorneys Guide You Through The OVI-DUI Court Process In Ohio

 Your next court date after the arraignment is called a pretrial or plea/trial setting.
 This is an informal setting where no witnesses or police are generally subpoenaed.
 It is for housekeeping purposes, such as seeing if the defendant will get a public defender or hire private counsel, getting cars out of impound, asking for or modifying driving privileges, getting evidence, buying time for your lawyer to review the evidence, getting a status update letter from your insurance company showing damage to property from an accident has been taken care of, completing a weekend driver intervention program in Ohio called DIP/WIP/RDIP/AIP, having an alcohol, drug, or mental health assessment, and participating in treatment or attending AA/NA meetings.
 These can all be used to mitigate your case.

-Your lawyer will give you advise about mitigation in your case.
+Your lawyer will advise you about mitigation in your case.
 These are things you can do to position yourself in the best place possible to ask the judge for leniency if you are not going to contest the allegations.
 Examples are a current resume, auto insurance proof, claims update on payment for damages from an accident, verification of full-time employment, letters of recommendation, awards/accolades, good grades in school, volunteer work, assessments, and progress reports from treatment, AA/NA meetings, etc.

 Your lawyer must first convince the prosecutor that you are a candidate for a reduction.
 Then your lawyer must convince the judge to accept any plea offers to reduce the charges or severity of penalties.
 This will rely in part on the facts of your case, your history, what you do after the accident to ensure this behavior will not be repeated, the victims if any, the opinion of the arresting officer, your test results, and the reputation of your lawyer with the police, court, and prosecutor.